afrigon/.dotfiles/README.md

 ### Notes

 The init script will install the content of packages and call the other scripts (link, macos).
 The file `configs/.extra` is automaticly included and won't be commited so credentials and signing keys can go there.

-## TODO

-- Add apt support for the init script.
-- Create script for updates only.
-- Fix hammerspoon

 ## Credits